 conuid <ub4>

 Exhausted “EVENT” path for TRACE.
-We see that we can trace a “component”.
+We see that we can trace a component.

-Let’s delve into the “component” :
+Let’s delve into the “component” (note, for a while we returned to the “root”) :

 SQL> oradebug doc component